ClipFlip : Multi-view Clipart Design: Visual Scaffold Synthesis

 We define the volume coverage cost ($E^{cover}$) as:

-where $n$ is the number of closed paths in input clipart $S$, and $\Omega(V_i)$ represents the surface of the extruded volume.
+where $x$ is a point belongs to $P_i$, $n$ is the number of closed paths in input clipart $S$, and $\Omega(V_i)$ represents the surface of the extruded volume.
 And we define the thickness cost ($E^{thickness}$) as :

-The intuition of optimizing \eqname~\ref{eq:all_cost} is to encourage the volume to cover as many enclosed points as possible but at the same time keep the extrude thickness small.
-While minimizing the cost function (\eqname~\ref{eq:all_cost}), the structural annotation is formulated into constraints (\eqname~\ref{eq:thick_cost} to \ref{eq:order_cost}) that enforce the structural relationship between closed paths in the input clipart $S$.
+The intuition of optimizing \eqname~\ref{eq:all_cost} is to encourage the volume to cover as many enclosed points as possible and keep the extrude thickness small.
+While minimizing the cost function (\eqname~\ref{eq:all_cost}), the structural annotation is formulated into constraints (\eqname~\ref{eq:depth_cost} to \ref{eq:thick_cost}) that enforce the structural relationship between closed paths in the input clipart $S$. \cgfhl{ The \mbox{$\omega$} we used in \mbox{\eqname~\ref{eq:thick_cost}} is set as $100$ by doing a grid search over a set of possible values on two verification clipart.
+We found out the value better balance the scale between both terms and discourage the over-thickness extrusion results. }

-\begin{description}[style=unboxed,leftmargin=0cm] \item[Optimization method] To optimize \eqname~\ref{eq:all_cost} for each closed path $C_i$, we first fit an oriented bounding box (OBB) $O_i$ for the enclosed point set $P_i$.
-For each side of $O_i$, we use the side length as $d_i$ and compute the value $E_{cover}$.
-And we choose the side length which leads to the minimum $E_{cover}$ as the current best thickness $\hat{d_i}$.
+\begin{description}[style=unboxed,leftmargin=0cm] \item[Optimization method] To simplify the optimization problem, we propose to use a greedy method to obtain the optimized result.
+To optimize \eqname~\ref{eq:all_cost} for each closed path $C_i$, we first fit an oriented bounding box (OBB) $O_i$ for the enclosed pointset $P_i$.
+For each $d_i$, we limit the possible values as three side lengths of $O_i$.
+We initialize $d_i$ as one of the side lengths with the minimum $E^{cover}$ value.
 And we initialize $z_i$ as the centroid of $P_i$.